StephanieGonzalez25/StephanieGonzalez25.github.io/projects/bouncing-box/README.md

 # Check in with your instructor

-Before moving on to the last TODO, check in with your instructor and make sure that your code works properly.
+Before moving on to the last TODO, check in with your instructor and make sure that your code works properly. **If you are working from home, then it is up to you to verify that everything is working as intended.**

 Your program should satisfy the following requirements:
 - The program should have no syntax errors.
 You can find syntax errors by opening the program in a new tab and opening the console (Right Click --> Inspect --> Console)